Luxcium/phash-scout/README.md

 The `CPU_Mapper` function consume first a _filename_ `string` (the `filename` argument is descibe below) and return a function which takes 3 arguments:

 - `list: T[]`, A list: an array of ellement all of the same type `T`.
-- `mapFn: Mapper<T, R>`, A mapping function: a function used as a mapper which apply a tranformation from the input type `T` to the output of type `R` over each ellement of the list.
+- `mapFn: Mapper<T, R>`, A mapping function: a function of type `Mapper<A, B>` used as a mapper which apply a tranformation from the input type `T` to the output of type `R` over each ellement of the list.
 - `limit?: number` A limit (optional): a number representing the maximum cocurent workers used to splitt the workload of mapping over each ellement of the list.
 If the value is not provided the `os.cpus().length` is used instead but will be limited to the length of the list with `Math.min(limit, list.length)`.

 The `filename` argument is passed to the Worker constructor as is and therefor must be compatible whit the argument of the same name described in nodeJs documentation: